-A wide variety of branches of Science Literacy or semi-independent ‘issue literacies’ have emerged over the last two decades (Science Literacy in Developing Countries - Landscape Survey).
+A wide variety of branches of Science Literacy or semi-independent ‘issue literacies’ have emerged over the last two decades.
 Equally, there is experimentation and innovation with numerous different approaches and delivery mechanisms.
-Comparable evidence of the impact of these different approaches through data and rigorous impact evaluation should assist policy making and decisions on investment in Science Literacy.
+Comparable evidence of the impact of these different approaches through data and rigorous impact evaluation should assist policy making and decisions on investment in Science Literacy and related activities.

 Please contact Valentina De Col if you have questions, suggestions or are interested in becoming involved.